vinitsingh/agent-checkout/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.agnet.pay.agnet-checkout' is invalid and this project uses 'com.agnet.pay.agnet_checkout' instead.
+* The original package name 'com.agnet.pay.agent-checkout' is invalid and this project uses 'com.agnet.pay.agnet_checkout' instead.

 # Getting Started